 We have tried to cover the most important points about the vaccines you are being offered in this leaflet.
 However if you want more information you can get a copy of the patient information leaflet or PIL from the official Medicines website.
 Visit www.medicines.org.uk/emc and type in the name of the vaccines.
-Two different vaccines against MMR and Men ACWY are used in Northern Ireland so the names of both are provided here, both provide equal protection:
+Two different vaccines against MMR are used in Northern Ireland so the names of both are provided here, both provide equal protection:

 - Tetanus, diphtheria, polio booster: "Revaxis"

-- MenACWY vaccine: "Nimenrix" or "Menveo"
+- MenACWY vaccine: MenQuadfi

 - MMR vaccine: "Priorix" or "MMR VaxPRO" 1